 Will replacing my FPE or Zinsco panel guarantee my insurance is reinstated?

-No. Replacement commonly clears the underwriting flag, but each carrier sets its own rules and no contractor can promise a specific carrier will reinstate or keep coverage.
-Keep your permit, invoice, and final inspection so your agent can submit them.
+No. Replacement and documentation may help the carrier review the condition, but each carrier sets its own rules and no contractor can promise reinstatement or continued coverage.
+Keep the permit, invoice, and final inspection for your agent or carrier.

 Will some home insurance policies deny Zinsco or Federal Pacific panels?